NTTRocco/Email-Assistant/README.md

 - Copy its entire content into the "Custom Instruction" section of the Axet Plugin Settings.

 This step is mandatory for the correct execution and behavior of the agent.

 ---

+## Quick Start

+This repository provides an agent to help you parse, preprocess, and analyze email files (EML format) for search and LLM-based question answering.
+**The parsing process will also organize the context files by week, making it easy to retrieve emails for a specific time range.**

 ## How to Use